Siri-chan/brainfuckers/README.md

 If `,` recieves an EOF, the program will panic.
 The distribution will panic on integer over/underflows in any cell also.
 LF vs CRLF in operating systems should not matter, as the program ignores any non-command characters, and should output platform-agnostically thanks to rust's `println!` macro.
-BOptimisations are best made by the code author, so be careful to prune your code properly in order to ensure best performance.
+Optimisations are best made by the code author, so be careful to prune your code properly in order to ensure best performance.

 ## Usage